 FDR was elected during the height of the Great Depression in 1932 and remained President until his death in 1945.
-During his period of presidency he oversaw an expansion of the Federal Government and helped America lose its isolationist stance as it took a leading role in the defeat of the axis powers – Japan and Germany during World War Two.
+During his presidency, he oversaw an expansion of the Federal Government and helped America lose its isolationist stance as it took a leading role in the defeat of the axis powers – Japan and Germany during World War Two.
 As the war came to a conclusion, he helped to lay the foundations for the United Nations.
 Roosevelt was a very influential figure in both American and world politics.

 Roosevelt was born on 30 January 1882, in Hyde Park, New York, to a wealthy family.
 He was brought up with a privileged background but was influenced by his headmaster at Groton School in Massachusetts, who inculcated the importance of Christian duty in helping less fortunate people.
 After school, he went to Harvard where he studied economics.
 He was an unremarkable student but became editor of the Harvard Crimson which suited his capacity to manage other people.

-Franklin married a distant cousin Eleanor in 1905.
+In 1905, Franklin married a distant cousin Eleanor.
 They had six children in quick succession, two of them who went on to be elected to the House of Representatives.
 FDR has several affairs outside of his marriage including Lucy Mercer, his social secretary.
-His wife Eleanor offered a divorce at one point, but for a variety of reasons it was not taken up.
-She later became a dedicated wife / nurse during Franklin’s slow disability brought on by polio.
+His wife Eleanor offered a divorce at one point, but for a variety of reasons, it was not taken up.
+She later became a dedicated wife/nurse during Franklin’s slow disability brought on by polio.

 Franklin D. Roosevelt as President

 To some extent, FDR pursued an expansionary fiscal policy as advocated by John M Keynes.
 The government borrowed, levied a national income tax and spent money on public works (known as the New Deal).
 This period also marked a shift in power from local governments who could not cope to the national government.
 Roosevelt also helped introduce legislation protecting worker’s rights.
-The new deal in no way solved the economic crisis, but it did mitigate some of the worst effects, creating employment and eventually kick-starting the economy.
+The New Deal did not solve the economic crisis, but it did mitigate some of the worst effects, creating employment and eventually kick-starting the economy.
 By the end of the 1930s, some sectors of the economy such as construction were booming.
 The recovery was enough to help Roosevelt win re-election in 1936.
 In 1940 with Nazi Germany sweeping through Europe, Roosevelt decided to break with convention and become the first president to run for a third term.
 He won the 1940 election in another landslide.